siegfrkn/complaint-tracking-dapp/README.md

 # Contract and App Requirements
 To ensure the dApp meets the needs of FDA 21 CFR 820.198 which outlines the regulations for medical device complaint tracking, the following requirements have been outlined.
 * All complaints must be stored indefinitely and are subject to audit.
-* All complaint initial filings, addendums, and closures shall be be documented.
+* All complaint initial filings, addendums, and closures shall be documented.
 * Complaints in the system shall contain the following information at minimum:
   * Summary (Title)
   * Description